w3c/webextensions/proposals/dark_mode_extension_icons.md

 1. Improved icon visibility in the extension toolbar.
 1. Improved icon visibility on the management and shortcuts pages.
 1. Dark mode icon declarations made possible through the extension manifest.
-1. setIcon() will allow setting of dark and/or light mode specific icons.
+1. `setIcon()` will allow setting of dark and/or light mode specific icons.
-1. Improved icon visibility on context menu (Chrome and Safari rely on default icons, only Firefox can specify icons).
+1. Improved icon visibility on context menu (Chrome relies on default icons, only Firefox and Safari can specify menu icons).
 1. Improved icon visibility on side panel (Chrome relies on default icons, Firefox can specify icons).